 However, it’s not enough to just hire a diverse workforce.
 Organizations need a way to help these employees collaborate, experiment, and share ideas.
 One such way is through visual collaboration platforms.
 With features to capture everyone’s ideas, plan next steps and timelines, and work asynchronously on a single document, visual collaboration platforms help organizations take advantage of hybrid work.
 Collaborating and aligning across large, dispersed, or cross-functional teams can be very hard to do in person, but works well virtually.

-And by using a visual collaboration platform, teams will organically build an innovation repository—a record of ideas and decisions that helps organizations make innovation scalable and repeatable.
+And by using a visual collaboration platform, teams will organically build a document repository for innovation—a record of ideas and decisions that helps organizations make innovation scalable and repeatable.

 “Before collaboration tools, innovation workshops were cost-prohibitive and not easily accessible to everyone,” said Dabscheck.
 “They were primarily limited to leadership.
 But these tools democratize access—especially in large organizations—so you can bring people together with different ideas and really unlock the everyday innovator.”